Key Points:

 A side hustle can be any type of job you do in addition to your regular employment.
 The aim is to bring in extra income, ideally by doing something you’re passionate about.

 Side hustles can also allow you to test out an idea, to see whether it brings in enough cash for you to be able to turn it into a career.
-A side hustle could also be a passion project that you want to explore, just for the fun of it.
+A side hustle can also be a passion project that you want to explore, just for the fun of it.

 Best savings accounts